 …but if your guest is connecting using an iPad on spotty Wi-Fi, without headphones, and a neighbor mowing the lawn next door, it can paint you both in a negative light!
 Not to mention the heartbreak when you lose a precious interview recording due to audio issues.

-While you can proactively eliminate many issues by giving a prep sheet to your guests, some podcasters choose to ship a microphone to their guests.
+While you can proactively eliminate many issues by sending a prep sheet to those about to appear on your podcast, some podcasters go all-out and choose to ship a microphone to their guests.

 Note: This post contains affiliate links.